-- 1. Increase in the market values of client assets, in particular real property and marketable securities, exceeded expectations - 2.
-Although more than budgeted, the amount earned is consistent with 2016-2017. - 3.
-Although less than budgeted, the amount earned is consistent with 2016-2017. - 4.
-The implementation of an accrual based trust accounting system resulted in improvements in the timing of recognizing external recoveries from fees, and a decrease to certain fees in 2017-2018 due to the transition. - 5.
+- 1. Although more than budgeted, the amount earned is consistent with 2017-2018. - 2.
+The implementation of an accrual based trust accounting system resulted in improvements in the timing of recognizing external recoveries from fees and a decrease to certain fees in 2018-2019 due to the transition. - 3.
 Consists of recognition of deferred revenue to recover costs pursuant to the claims protocol agreement related to a class action settlement.